rolling-scopes-school/tasks/tasks/piskel-animation-player.md

 ## Task
 Your task is to implement Animation Player with `Frames` and `Preview` components and the functionalities described below.
-This task is the continuation of the [CodeJam Pallete](./codejam-pallete.md)
+This task is the continuation of the [CodeJam Pallete](./codejam-pallete.md) and should help with starting piskel clone work.

 ## Requirements
 ### Mock ups / UI prototype
 * [Figma online](https://www.figma.com/proto/hieu0x13Znk8pzwej9oTrK/animation-player?node-id=1%3A2&scaling=min-zoom)
 * Fig file [link](https://www.dropbox.com/s/g4tyu5u9gfk7jx9/animation%20player.fig?dl=0)
+* [piskel](https://www.piskelapp.com/) should be used as reference

 ### Functionality